ceq2000/train-scheduler/README.md

 ## Overview

 Train schedule application website that incorporates Firebase to host arrival and departure data.
 Moment.js is used to retrieve and manipulate the data.
 It provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.
-You can add new train to your scheduler with train number, line,	destination,	first departure	time, frequency, and	platform.
+You can add new train to your scheduler with train name, destination, first departure	time, and frequency.

 ## Important Links